shiupadhye/shiupadhye.github.io/_pages/teaching.md

 ---
 #### University of California, Irvine

+***As Instructor of Record***:
+LSCI 3: Introduction to Linguistics (Summer '25)

 ***As teaching assistant***:

 LSCI 3: Introduction to Linguistics

 PSYCH 112M: Research Methods in Psychology

+LSCI / PSYCH 150: Psychology of Language

+LSCI 153M: Experimental Research Methods in Language Science

 ***Other pedagogical experience***: